Bangalore

 For 5% stock solution of hydrogen peroxide = (4 ✕ 200) / (1000 ✕ 5%)= 16 ml

-Similarly, calculate amounts of other required chemicals.
+Similarly, calculate the amounts of other required chemicals.

 Then sum up the total required chemicals.